scroll-padding-top

 }

-scroll-padding-top Browser support
+scroll-padding-top Browser Support

-2020 95% global usage
+Widely available Since 2020 95% global usage

 This feature is well established and works across many devices and browser versions.
 It has been available across browsers since 2020.